-Read full review: The North Face McMurdo II
+Read review: The North Face McMurdo Down Parka

 Canada Goose Expedition Parka

-While bitter cold, feet of snow, and icy sidewalks may not describe winter for some, for those living in the northern latitudes in the Midwest, East Coast and Alaska, there is a need for a winter-specific jacket that protects you from prolonged sub-freezing temperatures.
+While bitter cold, feet of snow, and icy sidewalks do not describe cold conditions for everyone, for those living in extreme latitudes or at high elevation, a winter jacket that protects you from prolonged sub-freezing temperatures makes a lot of sense.
 Enter the Canada Goose Expedition Parka.
-This parka is the pinnacle of warmth, has abundant features, and is the coziest jacket reviewed.
-All these traits come at a cost though, and besides being the bulkiest and heaviest parka reviewed, it is also the most expensive.
-This is a parka for the specific needs of the coldest weather, designed with Arctic and Antarctic applications in mind.
-On that note, a special Polar Bears International (PBI) edition is available called the Canada Goose PBI Expedition Parka.
-This jacket comes in a special royal blue color, has a polar bear patch on the shoulder and is an extra $50.
-A portion of the sales goes to PBI and their mission of saving the polar bears and their habitats.
+This model is the pinnacle of warmth, with an abundance of features, and it's the coziest jacket reviewed.
+The Expedition Parka is a comfortable parka for the coldest weather, designed with Arctic and Antarctic applications in mind.
+On that note, a special Polar Bears International (PBI) edition is available.
+This version comes in a royal blue color, with a polar bear patch on the shoulder, and lists at a slightly higher price.
+A portion of the sales goes to PBI and their mission to save polar bears and their habitats.

 Analysis and Test Results